Cycling Refugio Pass in Santa Barbara:

-Note - the alternate route is to stay right at mile 9.8 where the road forks either left to go up the remaining .2 mile to the Observatory; the most popular Strava segment stops at the gate with a 7.71 FIETS Index or continue 1/3 mile and 133' more climbing to Santa Ynez Peak (this actually has a higher FIETS Rating at 8.80 but for some reason is much less popular than the route we charted - Map).
+The alternate route is to stay right at mile 9.8 where the road forks (go left to continue up the remaining 0.2 mile to the Observatory); the most popular Strava segment stops at the gate with a 7.71 FIETS Index, or continue 1/3 mile and 133 more feet of climbing to Santa Ynez Peak (this actually has a higher FIETS Rating at 8.80, but for some reason is much less popular than the route we charted - Map).
 Thanks much to Michael Foster of Goleta, CA for his input on this climb.

-Of historic note, Ronald and Nancy Reagan once owned Rancho del Cielo, a 688 acre ranch adjacent to Refugio Pass, known as the Western White House (located at the 5 mile mark of the climb) - "From the first day we saw it, Rancho del Cielo cast a spell over us.
-No place before or since has ever given Nancy and me the joy and serenity it does. ~ Ronald Reagan" The Reagan Ranch.
+Of historic note, Ronald and Nancy Reagan once owned Rancho del Cielo, a 688 acre ranch adjacent to Refugio Pass, known as the Western White House (located at the five mile mark of the climb).
+President Reagan was quoted saying, "from the first day we saw it, Rancho del Cielo cast a spell over us.
+No place before or since has ever given Nancy and me the joy and serenity it does."

-1992 photo of Ronald and Nancy Regan (Associated Press)
+1992 photo of Ronald and Nancy Reagan (Associated Press).

 We do not benefit at all from this endorsement and have no connection or affiliation with the hotel.